 The Employment Service offers a Job Centre facility that works to ensure that all registered unemployed persons are provided with every opportunity to secure suitable employment.
-Employment officers assist in matching unemployed persons with notified vacancies and arrange job interviews with potential employers.
+Staff assist in matching unemployed persons with notified vacancies and facilitate job interviews with potential employers.

 Business & Employer Registration

 All businesses, trades and professions are required to be duly registered.
 Employers must register any vacancy arising within their establishment before seeking to engage a person as a worker and must notify the engagement of a worker not later than the day on which that engagement commences, by way of a 'Notice of Terms of Engagement'.
 Employers are also required to notify the termination of employment within 7 days of date of termination, allowing the registration unit to compile the relevant statistics on to Gibraltar's labour market.